-- 1 Click File Publish to PDF.
+- 1 Click File > Publish to PDF.

 - 2 Locate the folder in which you want to save the file.

 - 3 Type a filename in the File name box.

 - 4 Click Settings.

-- The PDF settings dialog box appears.

 - 5 Click the Document tab.

 - 6 In the Bookmarks area, enable any of the following check boxes:

 - Include hyperlinks

-- · Generate bookmarks
+- Generate bookmarks

-- · Generate thumbnails
+- Generate thumbnails